-“Well, here we go,” I thought as my 2-year-old went from cute to screaming-pile-of-toddler in the blink of an eye.
+“Well, here we go,” I thought as my 2-year-old went from cute to screaming-pile-of-toddler.
 I’d seen this before.
 We were entering the dreaded tantrum phase.

-As a childcare provider, tantrums hadn’t bothered me much.
-I loved the kids in my care and generally stayed calm when they had big feelings.
-I followed the steps I’d learned in my child development classes to help them through, and then we’d move on with our day.
+As a childcare provider, toddler meltdowns hadn’t bothered me much.
+When one of my daycare kids had big feelings, I would follow the steps I’d learned in my child development classes.
+Once they felt better, we would move on with our day.

-Sticking to those steps as an exhausted mom turned out to be more difficult.
-When tantrums started happening on a regular basis, I found myself feeling overwhelmed by my son’s big feelings and doubting my skills at dealing with them.
+Sticking to those steps as an exhausted mom turned out to be more challenging.
+When tantrums started happening on a regular basis, I found myself feeling overwhelmed by my son’s big feelings and doubting my skills at handling them.

-After a particularly rough day, I decided it was time take a step back and revive my plan for handling tantrums.
+After a particularly rough day, I decided it was time to take a step back and make a new plan to deal with toddler tantrums.
 I needed tips on how to stay calm, keep my son safe, and support his development.

-Based on my research, I put together this step-by-step plan.
-It has made all the difference for our family, and I hope it does the same for yours!
+After reviewing my notes and researching tips from the experts, I put together this new plan.
+It has made a big difference for our family, and I hope it does the same for yours!

 Some of the links in this post are affiliate links.
 I receive a commission if you make a purchase after clicking one of my links.
 Thank you for supporting this site!

-1. Stay calm.
-When faced with a tantrum, remind yourself that you don’t have to join a child in his big feelings.
+You don’t have to join your child in his big feelings.
 You’ll be much more effective in helping him if you keep your cool, accept what is happening and offer compassionate support.

 Your child has a right to have a tantrum.
 You have the right to not participate. ~Amy McCready